 Configuration Complexity

-• Technical Knowledge Required: Configuring an ADSL router as a repeater can be technically challenging and may require some networking knowledge.
+Technical Knowledge Required: Configuring an ADSL router as a repeater may be a bit of a tech challenge and could require some networking knowledge.

-• Troubleshooting: Diagnosing and resolving issues can be more complex compared to using a purpose-built Wi-Fi repeater.
+Troubleshooting: Diagnosing and resolving issues can be more complex compared to the method of using a purpose-built Wi-Fi repeater.

 Detailed Technical Insights